-This great Biblical Temple Prayer (New Testament and Old Testament) is called “the Shama”, and it, or it’s equivalent, is daily chanted in all Christian Orthodox circles.
-Some do it twice, some three times per day.
+This great Biblical Liturgy (in New Testament and Old Testament) is called “the Shama”, and it, or it’s equivalent, is daily chanted in all Christian Orthodox circles.
+Some even do it twice or three times per day.

 It is a time of reflecting on the #1 commandment and the #2 commandment.
 It is personal remembrance with God, and setting your day out right.
 It is part of adjusting like with a compass, to be on the path we have all been created for.
 The beginning part “Hear” in the Greek and the Hebrew was used for “obedience”, so it’s declaring to your body “Hear O Israel” meaning Respond to what you heard, Obey and Rule with God.
 That is the meaning in the original, “Shama Israel”, as Christ declared in Mark 12:29.